 Plantar fasciitis manifests itself as pain in the heel and sometimes the arch of the foot.
 The pain is caused by inflammation and degeneration of the plantar fascia, a thick connective tissue which runs from the heel to the forefoot and forms the arch of the foot.
 Repetitive overstretching of this fascia causes pain and inflammation.
 It is usually the most painful first thing in the morning and eases as the day goes on, this is a sign of inflammation.
 Find out more about plantar fasciitis.

-The Achilles tendon is the thick tendon which connects the calf muscles to the heel bone.
+The Achilles tendon is the thick tendon that connects the calf muscles to the heel bone.
 Achilles tendonitis is an inflammatory overuse condition of this tendon which causes pain and stiffness in the tendon which often eases with rest and returns with activity.
 The tendon itself has a very poor blood supply, which means it is slow to heal.
 If the condition is left untreated, it can progress to become a chronic, long-term injury and increases the risk of Achilles rupture.
 Learn more about Achilles tendonitis.